AhmedSamir2699/ASK/README.md

 # ASK (laravel+vue)

-## About Project Is Consider a copy Of Ask site thae you can ask someone or answering him
+## About Project Is Consider a copy Of Ask site that you can ask someone or answering him
     https://ask.fm.com